 You must also specify a private or shared cache duration to use this option.

-Like the stale-if-error option, but doesn’t depend on the original webserver returning an HTTP error code.
+stale-if-error option, but doesn’t depend on the original web server returning an HTTP error code.
 This option allows shared caches to keep serving cached copies to visitors for a number of seconds while updating the cached copy in the background.
 This can greatly improved page loading times for visitors won’t have to wait for pages to be updated.

 Extended feature set

 In addition to controlling standard HTTP caching behavior, the Cache Control plugin for WordPress has a number of additional advanced features.